 - At first, I didn’t understand what Do Hyun meant when he talked about love’s depth and direction.
 I realized that it means even if you care for someone dearly (Song Yi to Do Hyun), but their care and attention is directed at someone else most of the time (Song Yi to Tae O), then something is not right.
 I know that Do Hyun is not accusing Song Yi of cheating or anything, I think he just accepted the fact that Tae O was the one who Song Yi truly loved.

 - Letting someone go without any bitterness is also a very grown-up thing to do because if someone we care about hurts us deeply, it’s only natural that we feel upset or angry.
-Do Hyun realized that there’s more to life than just studying and working hard but that he wants to have dreams and goals too.
+Do Hyun realized something good out of his experience and realized that there’s more to life than just studying and working hard but that he wants to have dreams and goals too.
 It’s not easy admitting your insecurities but embracing these and making an effort to improve is a pursuit to one’s own happiness.

 I think that being an adult is a continuous learning process that will bring about fields of great days, cold winters of problems and uncertainty, and warm comforting moments.
 Like the natural changes in seasons, our dispositions and responsibilities in life will simply occur and change overtime.